cosimoNigro/agnpy/docs/spectra.rst

 Finally, some authors use a normalisation *at* :math:`\gamma=1`, that means the normalisation value provided represents the value of the denisty at :math:`\gamma=1`.

-We offer all of the aforementioned alternatives to initialise a particle distribution in ``agnpy``.
+We offer all of the aforementioned alternatives to initialise a particles distribution in ``agnpy``.
 Here follows an example illustrating them:

 .. plot:: snippets/spectra_init_snippet.py